silentdiverchris/Archivist/README.md

 You can nominate a list of 'secure directories' that the system will automatically encrypt files found in, each to its own individual '.aes' file, and optionally remove the unencrypted version.

-The reason for this process being that I like to keep credentials, account details etc. in little text files, screen shots etc. in various directories, decrypting them manually to view and update them, and either immediately (re-)encrypt manually or more likely, leave them for Archivist to do the next time it runs.
-My machine runs Archivist several times a day for different jobs, so they don't stay that way for long.
+The reason for this process being that I like to keep credentials, account details etc. in little text files, screen shots etc. in various directories, decrypting them manually to view and update them, and either immediately (re-)encrypt manually or more likely, leave them for Archivist to process next time it runs.
+My main development PC runs Archivist several times a day for different jobs, so they don't stay that way for long.

 It will take each file name and append '.aes' to it to determine the encrypted file name, so 'SecretPassword.txt' will be encrypted into 'SecretPassword.txt.aes'.